 To be fair, that does happen a lot in real life, but this isn’t real life.
 It’s drama.
 It’s storytelling, and in stories, all the parts should work together to create and explore a unifying theme that emotionally resonates with the reader while giving them something to think about.

 An excellent example of this is Alice Sebold’s The Lovely Bones, which deals with grief, loss, and healing following the violent death of a child.
 The point of the book is to explore how people deal with tragedy and move on with their lives, a theme that is relatable because it’s one everyone either has dealt with or will have to deal with at some point.

 3. Add Conflict and Then Some

-Relationships, especially in family, are all about conflict.
+Relationships, especially familial relationships, are all about conflict.
 Conflict in a family drama helps us understand what the characters want, what is at heart between petty disagreements, and what needs to be healed or solved in order for the characters to go through their full character arc.

 4. Emotion is Your Friend

-Dig deep, tap into your what you really want to communicate through your characters and their relationships, and then make it come alive on the page.
-Chances are, your readers will be captivated from the extra effort.
+Dig deep, tap into what you really want to communicate through your characters and their relationships, and then make it come alive on the page.
+Chances are, your readers will be captivated by the extra effort.

 We’re Open to Feedback! 🗣️📢